How we work

 In order to keep track of vacations, leave, overtime and sick leave, we use Dipendenti in cloud.

 You can request an expense reimbursement by adding your request in the Spese e Viaggi tab.

-We use Whereby for meetings with clients and other team members.
+We use Google Meet for meetings with clients and other team members.

-We use SoapBox for managing the agenda, participants, notes and todos of all our meetings.
+We use Fellow for managing the agenda, participants, notes and todos of all our meetings.
 If you don't have an account yet, ask @mettiu to invite you!